parmaja/minilib/php/cssFlip/readme.txt

 cssFlip.php
-Used it to flip css files to Right to Left direction, any css file or folder
+Used it to flip css files to Right to Left direction, any css file or folder you can use it for format the css files only with switch -noflip

 USAGE
 php css_flip.php yourcss.css